 A friend of Kennedy aide Kenny O'Donnell, Garvey went to Parkland Memorial Hospital and was with O'Donnell immediately following the shooting.
 His late brother, Dr. Jim Garvey, worked at Parkland in 1963 and assisted in the treatment of Gov. Connally and the surgery of Lee Harvey Oswald.
 Recorded July 6, 2004.

 A Dallas housewife in 1963, Gatlin was caring for her one-month-old infant at the time of the assassination.
 Unable to leave her home, she experienced that weekend through the incessant radio and television coverage.
-Recorded June 17, 2008, and April 5, 2013.
+Recorded June 17, 2008, April 5, 2013, and February 21, 2014.

 Peter N. Geilich